senyasor-cell/WinProxGUI/README.md

 "cmd" button does not start pm3.bat
 → Verify that pm3.bat exists in the chosen Proxmark root folder.
 The launch uses that folder as the working directory.

+After closing external console, commands don't send
+→ The GUI now automatically restarts the connection on the next command submission.
+If it still fails, check that the COM port is not locked by another process.

 🏗 Project Structure
 text
 proxmark3-gui-commander/
 ├── pm3_gui.py               # main application file
 ├── screenshots/             # screenshots for README
 ├── README.md
 └── .gitignore
 🤝 Contributing